Saturday 11th March 2017

-Radcliffe Borough: Haslam, Mbolkele, Fitton, Natatche, Kpohomouh, Torpey, Hindle, Zhekov, Reilly, Rokka, Baldeh.
+Radcliffe FC: Haslam, Mbolkele, Fitton, Natatche, Kpohomouh, Torpey, Hindle, Zhekov, Reilly, Rokka, Baldeh.
 Subs: Ahmed, Raheem, Burns, Eislet, Leigh.

 With three senior key players missing through suspension, Hyde were forced to bring in a number of the younger Academy players and change the system to accommodate them.
 This may not have been an ideal situation but it gives Darren and his back room staff the chance to look at players and reward their dedication and commitment to Hyde through the season, with a good amount of time pitch minutes over the coming week.

 If last Saturdays game was like your best holiday ever, then the first half today felt like your first Monday back at work.The crowd and the team were flat, and the opening 45 minutes were notable only for the fact that one of the teams held on to the ball long enough to put it into the back of the net.

 Hyde started well and Peter Boyle had an early chance to score from 6 yards, blasting over the bar, and looked to have earned a stone wall penalty on 25 minutes when he was pulled to the ground as he tried to get onto a Chris Sutherland cross, but the referee wasn't able to see clearly from the other half of the pitch and waved the appeal away.